 The mom said these 6 words only, “get up and follow me now.”

 To which, the girls immediately responded and obeyed.
 They left the table, full of food, went quickly to their car and got out fast!

 Had those girls hesitated for a minute, disaster may have happened!
 I am not a helicopter parent, and I do not live in fear.
 Part of the reason I am able to do that is that I know my kids will listen right away, the first time, every time!

-First Time Listening aka First Time Obedience Is A Must!
+Consider Making First Time Listening (aka) First Time Obedience a Must

 You are set up for success because you have this perfect little mold-able toddler to train.
 Be intentional, train him clearly, consistently, and completely!
-Follow a simple cause and effect system to get him to listen the first time.
-And don’t relent!
-Your little one is just too valuable!
-CLICK TO READ ANOTHER POST LIKE THIS ONE
+Follow a simple cause and effect system to get your t